 Cobblestone ulcers are small, closely packed lesions that look a lot like a cobblestone street or sidewalk.
-Doctors can use the presence of cobblestoning to help diagnose Crohn’s disease in people presenting with other symptoms.
+People with Crohn’s disease may have them in their gastrointestinal (GI) tract.

 When diagnosing Crohn’s disease, doctors may recommend a type of endoscopy known as a colonoscopy to examine the GI tract more closely.
 With this procedure, they can look for signs of Crohn’s disease, including cobblestone ulcers.

 The following article describes what cobblestoning is, how doctors discover it, and more information on the signs and symptoms of Crohn’s disease.

 Crohn’s disease causes inflammation and ulcers in the GI tract.

 - Aphthous ulcers: These shallow, small ulcers look similar to canker sores that can appear in the mouth.

 - Longitudinal ulcers: These larger ulcers often have breaks or gaps.